Bezaleelstone/User-group-automation-on-linux-with-bashscript/Readme.md

 i. **User Processing:** This block carries out a number of actions as follows-
 * **Read Input File:** The script uses IFS=';' to read each line from the input file, splitting it into username and groups using the  read -r command.
+* **Create Personal group for users:** Here a personal group for users is being created.
+This group wasn't included in the txt file.
 * **Create Users:** If the user does not already exist (`id "$username"`), the script creates the user along with a personal group (`-g "$username"`) and sets up the home directory with appropriate permissions.
 * **Password Management**: The script calls the `generate_password()` function which generates a random password, assigns it to the user, and stores it securely.